Manifest Artist Residency Award 2021/22

 Questions can be emailed to Jason Franz at: email@example.com

-Well over 300 artists exhibit, and 4000 or more patrons visit Manifest Gallery each year.
+Well over 300 artists exhibit, and 4000 or more patrons visit Manifest Gallery each year (prior to the pandemic).
 The Drawing Center hosts a roughly equal number of program participants per year and thrives with a robust ongoing community of dedicated artists of all ages.
 Thousands of artists submit works to Manifest's thematic exhibits and our three major publications produced at the gallery.
 Our exhibits are routinely reviewed in local, and sometimes national news and art publications (including Sculpture Magazine, Drawing Magazine, and Art Papers among others).
 Our exhibition, publication, and residency programs have created a worldwide network of Manifest 'alum' who stay in touch, collaborate, and support each other over time.
-Our Drawing Center attracts and supports a healthy community of active creative participants, including regional professors, students, professional artists, and aspiring novices.
+Our Drawing Center attracts and supports a healthy community of active creative learners, including regional professors, students, professional artists, and aspiring novices.
 We have been told that all of this makes involvement at Manifest, and in the MAR/SIR programs, extremely valuable.

 The Manifest organization is a 501(c)(3) charitable non-profit and as such operates on a very lean budget with the support of hard won grants, as well as heartfelt individual donations, and in-kind professional and volunteer services.
 As such, all submissions and applications to projects include modest entry/submission fees.
 These are either at or below the national norm for such fees, and we work very hard to maximize all our resources to make the benefits of submission to and participation in our programs more valuable than most gallery experiences.
 With a mission to stand for quality in the visual arts, we set our own bar high, and generally exceed the expectations of participating artists and our patrons.